Course Content

 -

-Who Should Take AP US Government and Politics?
+Who Should Take AP Gov?

 - High school students (grades 9–12) interested in US government, politics, law, or social studies.